Executive Management Team

 Office of Infrastructure Services

-Executive Director Terry Stephens along with Deputy Executive Director, Rick Woodruff lead the Office of Infrastructure Services which is responsible for the day-to-day technical support and operation of executive branch IT resources which includes the Commonwealth Data Center (CDC) and the Alternate Data Center (ADC).
+Acting Executive Director, Rick Woodruff, leads the Office of Infrastructure Services which is responsible for the day-to-day technical support and operation of executive branch IT resources which includes the Commonwealth Data Center (CDC) and the Alternate Data Center (ADC).
 The OIS team oversees shared IT infrastructure resources and services, including large-scale computing, server hosting, desktop support, the Kentucky Emergency Warning System (KEWS), data and voice communication networks, and phone systems.
 The office consists of four divisions:

 - The Division of Communications provides effective, efficient, and secure data, voice, and video communications infrastructure for all of state government.